mlrun/mlrun/docs/install/local-docker.md

 ## Use MLRun with MLRun Jupyter image

-For the quickest experience with MLRun you can deploy MLRun with a pre integrated Jupyter server loaded with various ready-to-use MLRun examples.
+For the quickest experience with MLRun you can deploy MLRun with a pre-integrated Jupyter server loaded with various ready-to-use MLRun examples.

 **{Download}`[Download here]<./compose.with-jupyter.yaml>`** the `compose.with-jupyter.yaml` file, save it to the working dir and type:
 ````{toggle} show the compose.with-jupyter.yaml file